CristianJitca/HyperionDev_projects/log_management_tool/README.md

 ## Usage

-1.Upon running the script, a menu will be displayed with options to choose different log files or exit.
+1. Upon running the script, a menu will be displayed with options to choose different log files or exit.
-2.Choose the desired log file by entering the corresponding number.
+2. Choose the desired log file by entering the corresponding number.
-3.Follow the prompts or instructions provided to view specific log entries or details.
+3. Follow the prompts or instructions provided to view specific log entries or details.

 ## Screenshots